openstack-archive/kolla-kubernetes/doc/source/development-environment.rst

 The kolla-kubernetes and kolla-ansible project should be checked out into the same base directory as halcyon-vagrant-kubernetes.
-The default assumed in kolla-kubernetes/tools/Dockerfile is ~/devel.
-If that is not the case in your environment then change that value in Dockerfile.
+The default assumed in kolla-kubernetes/tools/build_dev_image.sh is ~/devel.
+If that is not the case in your environment then set the environment variable dev_path to the path appropriate for you.

 .. path .
 .. code-block:: console